angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 A lack of a plan will lose you games you could otherwise win.
 I think this concept applies to most every deck, but it's particularly important in proactive combo decks that require careful resource management.
-Look at your opening hand, determine whether you think you'll be winning with DD, Natural Storm, EtW, spend your resources in the way that best facilitates the plan.
+Look at your opening hand, determine whether you think you'll be winning with Dd, Natural Storm, EtW, spend your resources in the way that best facilitates the plan.
 It's ok if sometimes the plan is _gather info and resources_, but if you can't quickly devise a more concrete plan you put yourself at a disadvantage.